gpolonus/recipes/cranberry-weird-stuff.md

 3. Press the crumb mixture into the bottom of a *greased* 9x13-inch baking dish.
 4. Bake for 12-15 minutes or until slightly golden.
 Allow to cool while you prepare the next layer.
     - Really gotta bake for longer than this if you want the base to hold together more and be crispy
+    - 21 minutes in a glass 9x13 dish
+    - gotta let it cool to let it get crispy

 ### Cream Cheese Layer
 Ingredients: